JabRef/blog.jabref.org/_posts/2020-08-20-bibtex-file-changes-over-time.md

 ![JabRef 3.0 abstract editing](../img/jabref-3.0-abstract-multiline.png)

 This is the result of a long internal discussion.
-The main reason was that JabRef cnanot properly distinguish whether the indent of a file is intend or whether the indent originated from a pre-3.0 file.
+The main reason was that JabRef cannot properly distinguish whether the indent of a file is intend or whether the indent originated from a pre-3.0 file.
-Implementing heuristics (e.g., all lines are starting with the same amount of space characters) was neglected, because such code needs to maintained and the team wants to focus to improve maintainability of JabRef:
+Implementing heuristics (e.g., all lines are starting with the same amount of space characters) was neglected, because such code needs to be maintained and the team wants to focus to improve maintainability of JabRef:
 Fix bugs and implement new features in a maintainable way.

 ### JabRef 3.1

 JabRef 3.1 was released on 2015-12-24.
-Up to JabRef 3.0, the whole bibliography file was rewritten, which lead to huge discussions at users.
+Up to JabRef 3.0, the whole bibliography file was rewritten, which led to huge discussions by users.
-This version wrote the entries as they were in case the user did not change any content.
+This version wrote the entries as they were, in case the user did not change any content.
 In the case of a change, JabRef's own style was used.
 Nevertheless, the sort order of the file could lead to a rewrite of the file, so users had to ensure proper configuration

 ![JabRef 3.1 save sort order options](../img/jabref-3.1-save-sort-order-options.png)

-To ease collaboration with others, JabRef introcuded to store the save order config locally in a BibTeX database:
+To ease collaboration with others, JabRef introduced storing the save order config locally in a BibTeX database:

 ![JabRef 3.1 Local Save Order Options](../img/jabref-3.1-local-save-sort-order-options.png)